nedsantiago/science-symposium/README.md

     ```bash
     ollama run llama3.2:1b
     ```
-    Then, press `Enter`

-    This will download a 1.3GB light-weight model.
-After the download compeletes, you will be given a prompt that looks like this.
+    Then, press `Enter` and a 1.3GB download will begin.
+After the download completes, you will be given a prompt that looks like this.
     ```
     >>> Send a message (/? for help)
     ```
+    Congratulations!
+You now have a running lightweight LLM in you computer.

 This is where you type your message to Llama just like in Chat-GPT.